lainets/grade-c/README.md

 # Container Config

-The cmd can be either `/entrypoint/gcheck.py` for the functionality described below (only for gcheck), or what is described in [grading-base].
+The cmd can be either `/entrypoint/run.py` for the functionality described below, or what is described in [grading-base].

 [grading-base]: https://github.com/apluslms/grading-base

-# Using /entrypoint/gcheck.py
+# Using /entrypoint/run.py

-/entrypoint/gcheck.py is a script that handles compilation, execution, scoring, error handling and compiling HTML output for gcheck.
+/entrypoint/run.py is a script that handles compilation, execution, scoring, error handling and compiling HTML output.
+It is extensible using a Runner python class (see util.py and gcheck/run.py).

 ## CSS and JS files